loganjaymes/LoNeMSC/README.md

 # LoNeMisc
 An amalgamation of random systems programming projects. <br>
-A smaller part of my soon-to-be OS- LOgan-oNlinE OS.
+A smaller part of my soon-to-be toy OS- LOgan-oNlinE OS.